tko22/simple-blockchain/README.md

 Note: this is the only way to add to the blockchain.

-## Mining
+## Mining for I guess...
+Proof of Stake
-(I made it very simple because I didn't want to spend much processing power) - use findHash() to get hash and nonce
+(I made it very simple because I didn't want to spend much processing power so it's honestly not proof of stake but I just added it in for fun) - use findHash() to get hash and nonce

 first two characters of the hash must be 0
 - e.g. `003d9dc40cad6b414d45555e4b83045cfde74bcee6b09fb42536ca2500087fd9` works